hamza3256/Micromorpher/README.md

 The instructions below allow you to use a demo of **Micromorpher**, which is running on [ipfs](https://ipfs.io/) and Ethereum's test network, [rinkeby](https://www.rinkeby.io).
 Both [ipfs](https://ipfs.io/) and [rinkeby](https://www.rinkeby.io) are distributed, peer-to-peer technologies, so by utilising them, **Micromorpher** is itself wholly distributed.

-**Provenator** is alpha software.
+**Micromorpher** is alpha software.
 [MetaMask](https://metamask.io/) (discussed below) is beta software.
 In other words, both have their 'wrinkles'!
 Hence, please be patient; however, if you are having problems with the demo, please email s dot huckle at sussex dot ac dot uk - he will be pleased to help.

 ### Prerequisites